umd-lib/avalon/UMD-README.md

 Avalon should be available at: [http://av-local:3000](http://av-local:3000)

 **Known issue**:  Both, umd-handle web app and avalon web app use SAML certificates that require them to run on port 3000.
 When testing Avalon integration with umd-handle, run the umd-handle server on a different port (e.g. 3001).
-As Avalon uses JWT authentication to talk to the umd-handle REST API, the umd-handle integartion can be tested without requiring a working SAML setup for umd-handle.
+As Avalon uses JWT authentication to talk to the umd-handle REST API, the umd-handle integration can be tested without requiring a working SAML setup for umd-handle.

 See [Readme](./README.md#Development) for more information.

 ## SAML Environment Specific Configuration

-The following varaibles were added to facilate configuring environment specific SAML configuration.
+The following variables were added to facilate configuring environment specific SAML configuration.
 These environment varaibles will take precedence over the configuration in the [settings.yml](./config/settings.yml).